-Laminated shower walls differ from molded shower enclosures.
+Laminated shower wall panels differ from molded shower enclosures.
 Each wall is a separate piece.
 Laminated sheets can't be bent to fit corners or edges, so individual pieces are cut to fit each wall.

 Laminate is tough, easy to work with and water-resistant, but you can't install it directly on drywall.
-You'll install medium-density fiberboard (MDF) before you place the laminate.
-With laminate sheeting, you can customize with a variety of textures, patterns, colors and designs widely available on the home improvement market.
+You'll have to install a moisture-resistant backing, such as cement board, before you place the laminate.
+With laminate sheets, you can then customize your shower with a variety of textures, patterns, colors and designs that are widely available on the home improvement market.

 Step 1: Shut Off the Water